melezhik/outthentic/README.md

             # bar
             bar value

 Note about **PERL5LIB**.

-Story runner adds \`project_root_directory/lib' path to PERL5LIB path, so you may perl modules here and then \`use' them:
+Story runner adds \`project_root_directory/lib' path to PERL5LIB path, so you may define some modules here and then \`use' them inside your story check:

         my-app/lib/Foo/Bar/Baz.pm

+        # story.check
         # now it is possible to use Foo::Bar::Baz
         code: use Foo::Bar::Baz; # etc ...

 - **multiline expressions**

-As long as outhentic deals with check expressions ( both plain strings or regular expressions ) it works in a single line mode,  that means that check expressions are single line strings and stdout response is checked in line by line way:
+As long as outhentic deals with check expressions ( both plain strings or regular expressions ) it works in a single line mode,
+that means that check expressions are single line strings and stdout is validated in line by line way:

            # check list
            Multiline